 Having OCD causes people to engage in repeated compulsions or actions.
 When you perform these activities, you feel relieved.
 However, when these behaviors stop, you experience intense anxiety.
 Having OCD can damage your life.
 It keeps you from enjoying the rewards of daily activities.
 A few common obsessive-compulsions include:

 - Obsessive checking of clocks, locks, or phones

 According to the Journal of Anxiety Disorders, about one-quarter of people with OCD also abuse substances, meeting the criteria for addiction.
 Those experiencing OCD in childhood find themselves at the most significant risk for substance use disorder.
 OCD can also lead to other mood disorders such as depression or anxiety when left untreated.
 OCD has nothing to do with the specifics of the thoughts or actions that it causes but refers to the repetitive nature of the thoughts and behaviors.

 Mental Health & Substance Abuse Treatment

-Only pursuing treatment for an addiction without mental health treatment can lead to substance abuse relapse.
+Only pursuing treatment for addiction without mental health treatment can lead to substance abuse relapse.
 The same is true if you only treat the anxiety disorder, with the addiction likely aggravating your OCD.
 The two conditions create a cycle, feeding into each other and each one driving the other into action.

-Substance Abuse and OCD Treatment
+OCD & Substance Abuse Treatment

 As said before, you need to break the cycle of addiction and OCD.
 This comes from treating both conditions at once in a dual diagnosis rehab.